csyhuang/hn2016_falwa/readme.md

 Compute_QGPV | To compute QGPV from velocity and temperature fields.
 Solve_Uref| To compute the eddy-free referece state of zonal wind and temperature in Nakamura and Solomon (2010) from wave activity and zonal wind fields.

-If you have any inquiries/suggestions, please email Clare S. Y. Huang: clare1068@gmail.com
+Feel free to email Clare S. Y. Huang: clare1068@gmail.com if you have any inquiries/suggestions.